scottgallant/barnyard-organics/_feed-products/organic-dairy-goat-ration-16.md

 description: 'A coarse texture feed for organic goats to reach their full potential.
   Our Organic Dairy Goat formula offers ideal nutrition for your lactating goats.
-  With a minimum of 16% protein, your goats will be feasting on some of the best, most natural feed available.. '
+  With a minimum of 16% protein, your goats will be feasting on some of the best, most natural feed available. '
 ingredients: |-
   Organic Barley, Organic Wheat, Roasted Organic Soybean, Organic Field Peas, Organic Oats, Organic Corn, Organic Flax Meal & Bio Ag Goat Mineral Premix*, Dried Seaweed Meal, Redmond Natural Salt.